minskylab/neocortex/README.md

 - [x] Implement the Facebook channel

-- [ ] Implement persistence contexts and dialog sessions
+- [x] Implement persistence contexts and dialog sessions

-- [ ] Implement analytics reports
+- [x] Implement analytics reports

-- [ ] Write unit tests
+- [ ] Write unit tests // working on

 - [ ] Make an iteration of the Communication channel's architecture